-Picket gates lead onto estate walks and guests are free to explore Bughtrig’s celebrated gardens, discovering its intimate hedged gardens; beautifully restored greenhouses, complete with old roses clambering at their feet and contemporary sculptures within; and the 246-foot-long Grass Walk, a lush carpet of lawn flanked by colourful herbaceous borders.
-Dotted amongst the gardens, which open to the public as part of Scotland’s Open Garden Scheme, are diverse sculptures, including a bronze of Vice-Admiral Sir Bertram Ramsay, who masterminded the naval force's contribution to the Dunkirk evacuation and D-Day landings during World War II.
+Picket gates lead out from the cottage onto estate walks, with guests free to explore Bughtrig’s celebrated gardens, discovering its intimate hedged gardens; beautifully restored greenhouses, complete with old roses clambering at their feet and contemporary sculptures within; and the 246-foot-long Grass Walk, a lush carpet of lawn flanked by colourful herbaceous borders.
+Dotted amongst the gardens, which open to the public as part of Scotland’s Open Garden Scheme, are diverse sculptures, including a bronze of Vice-Admiral Sir Bertram Ramsay, who masterminded the naval forces contribution to the Dunkirk evacuation and D-Day landings during World War 2.

 Access through the rear of the property into hallway with hanging space.

 Kitchen with four-ring electric hob, electric double oven, microwave, dishwasher, large fridge / freezer with reservoir water dispenser, washer / dryer, bar seating.

 Seating area with large sofa, armchair and Digital Smart TV.
 Dining table seating six guests.
 Door to front lawned garden.

 Sitting room with two-seater sofa, two armchairs, chaise and two pouffes.
 Digital Smart TV, sound dock and board games.
 Log fire (logs provided).